gemmaellis16/yoga-project/README.md

 When I tested the form, I realised that nothing opened up and there was nothing to indicate to the user that the form was submitted.
 This meant it was not user friendly, so if I had more experience I would have liked to include JS to implement this.

 * Result
-After implementing the modal the form worked as planned and provided the correct feedback to the user.
+The form works but after filling it in all the content dissappears so the user is left if the message was sent.

 * Verdict
-The form worked but without the modal.
+The form worked but without feedback it is not user friendly.